MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-your-network-topology.md

 ## Enabling Network Roaming Policies

-Once you have configured your network roaming policies, you need to enable **Network configuration lookup*** within each of your **Meeting Policies** in the Teams Admin Center under **Meetings > Meeting Policies.**
+Once you configure your network roaming policies, you need to enable **Network configuration lookup*** within each of your **Meeting Policies** in the Teams Admin Center under **Meetings > Meeting Policies.**

-You may wish to either edit the global policy, or create a new policy and assign the policy to specific users.
+You can either edit the global policy or create a new policy and assign the policy to specific users.

 ## Related articles